mage0r/Polaroid-Previewer/README.markdown

 ## Performance ##
 Works best in the latest browsers IE9, FF6, Chrome13.
 Surprisingly, in that order!
 Chrome doesn't like fading in each polaroid individually (not sure why) so it seems slow/unresponsive on first load.
 The more polaroids the longer it takes.
 May need to fix this or add a loading icon.

 It seems to run ok on Dual Core but chugs on slower processors (laptop).
-The biggest impact on performance is doing the HTML5 Canvas drawing, which unfortunately has to happen several times a second to respond to mouse movement (I will get to this in a sec).
+The biggest impact on performance is doing the HTML5 Canvas drawing which only runs for animations.
 Some of the biggest performance offenders in HTML5 Canvas are:

 * Gradients
 * Drop shadows